oracle/oci-python-sdk/docs/logging.rst

         "log_requests": True
     }

-Request logging turns on debugging information in the Python http module.
+Request logging enables debugging information in the Python http module.
 This debugging information can be quite verbose and the output will go to standard out.
 This http module does not use Python's logging module.

 Once you have request logging in your config, you can create the appropriate logging handler(s) for your use case.
 For example to log to an output stream such as ``stderr`` you could do: